nostrumbiodiscovery/pele_platform/docs/build_docs/source/environment/index.rst

     - SINGULARITY_EXEC:

-    	Path of the singularity container that contains the pele executable.
+    	Path of the singularity container that contains the PELE executable.
 It can be configured in two ways:

     	  1. Can be specified by input.yaml flag